revolist/revogrid-vuepress/src/guide/framework.ts.md

 import { RevoGrid } from "@revolist/revogrid/dist/types/interfaces"
 ```

-The Types are properties of `RevoGrid` and can be used likes this:
+The types are properties of `RevoGrid` and can be used like this:

 ```ts
 const tableSource: RevoGrid.DataType[] = []